Innocent Spolin Law Client Charged with Murder Walks Free After All Charges DroppedPublished on July 19, 2019

 If you lose your criminal trial, you may still be able to avoid a conviction if you successfully appeal the judgment of the court that heard your case.
 California appeals cases are heard by the Appellate Division of the Superior Court if the offense was a misdemeanor, or the California Court of Appeals if the crime was a felony.
 These appeals courts will not give you a new trial.
 Instead, they will hear your defense lawyer’s arguments about legal errors that wrongfully resulted in your conviction or affected your sentencing.

 If your appeal is successful, the court may cancel the judgment of the trial court, and then order the trial court to give you a new trial or sentencing hearing that follows the appeals court’s instructions.
-If you believe you were wrongly convicted of a crime, call a Los Angeles criminal appeals lawyer from Spolin Law P.C. today at (310) 424-5816, or reach out online to schedule a free consultation of your case.
+If you believe you were wrongly convicted of a crime, call a Los Angeles criminal appeals lawyer or staff member from Spolin Law P.C. today at (310) 424-5816, or reach out online to schedule a free consultation of your case.

 What Can My Lawyer Argue on Appeal?